esteve/ros2_objc/README.md

 - Support QoS in rclobjc
 - Provide instructions for integrating with Swift
 - Add tests
-- Add tutorial for developing ROS2/iOS applications from scratch that
+- Add tutorial for developing ROS2/iOS applications from scratch